8 Steps for Parents Completing the FAFSA® Form

 Once your child’s FAFSA form is processed, your child will receive their FAFSA Submission Summary.
 Review it carefully with them.

-If you or your child indicated unusual circumstances on the FAFSA form or if your family has special circumstances, such as significant changes to your family’s financial situation that should be taken into account, your child should contact their school’s financial aid office.
+If your family has special financial circumstances, such as significant changes to your family’s financial situation that should be taken into account, your child should contact their school’s financial aid office.
 The school may require documentation.

 Remind your child to stay on the lookout for any communications from their school(s).
 This could include a request for additional information, forms, or signatures.
 Your child will also receive financial aid offers from their school(s).
 Understand what will be included and how you can help your child compare aid offers.